 - Heat the oil in a large pan over medium heat until oil is shimmering.
 Add the vegetables and cook, stirring occasionally, until the carrots have softened, about 10-12 minutes.

 - Stir in the coconut milk and chicken broth.
-Let the mixture come to a hard simmer, then let cook, stirring occasionally, about 12-15 minutes or until the sauce has reduced and starts to thicken.
+Let the mixture come to a hard simmer, then let cook, stirring occasionally, for about 18-20 minutes or until the sauce has reduced and starts to thicken.